Climate change and what you can do

 Using an ethical bank or building society for your banking and borrowing can make a big difference at very little cost.
 Locally, Sheffield Credit Union provides ethical savings accounts and loans.

-Investing in community energy for example through Sheffield Renewables, increases the amount of renewable energy generated in Sheffield supports local communities and can earn investors a small rate of interest.
+Investing in community energy, such as Sheffield Renewables, increases the amount of renewable energy generated in Sheffield.
+This supports local communities and can earn investors a small rate of interest.

-Buying from local small businesses is often more environmentally sustainable and helps to boost the local economy especially if you walk or wheel to your local shops.
+Buying from local small businesses is often more environmentally sustainable.
+It can help boost the local economy, especially if you walk or wheel to your local shops.

-If you give to charities, local sustainability and nature charities and groups will always be grateful for donations.
+If you give to charities, local sustainability and nature charities and groups, they will always be grateful for donations.

 10. Speak up

-Many local environmental organisations are members of the South Yorkshire Climate Alliance and their newsletter and website provides information about campaign opportunities.
+Many local environmental organisations are members of the South Yorkshire Climate Alliance.
+This newsletter and website provides information about campaign opportunities.

 Businesses

-Businesses can find advice on making themselves more environmentally friendly and how to expand via the UK Government SME Climate Hub and the Sheffield Sustainability Network.
+Businesses can find advice on making themselves more environmentally friendly and how to expand through the UK Government SME Climate Hub and the Sheffield Sustainability Network.